srenner/CompostBuddy/README.md

 ## Description

 This is a WiFi connected IoT project that monitors a home compost tumbler.
 The system monitors compost temperature and tumbling frequency.
 The system knows when the compost has been turned based on gyroscope data.

-With the help of modern technology, we will grow the best tomatoes the world has ever tasted.
+The temperature probes indicate if the compost is actively decomposing.

+## Tech in Use
+- CircuitPython
+- Express
+- MongoDB
+- Vue 3
+- Bootstrap 5

 ## Hardware
 - ESP32 based microcontroller